ezwelty/goodtables-pandas-py/README.md

 _Warning: Not an official [frictionlessdata](https://github.com/frictionlessdata) package_

-This quick and dirty package reads and validates a Frictionless Data [Tabular Data Package](https://frictionlessdata.io/specs/tabular-data-package/) using [pandas](https://github.com/pandas-dev/pandas).
-It is about 100x faster than the official [frictionlessdata/goodtables-py](https://github.com/frictionlessdata/goodtables-py), at the expense of higher memory usage.
+This package reads and validates a Frictionless Data [Tabular Data Package](https://frictionlessdata.io/specs/tabular-data-package/) using [pandas](https://github.com/pandas-dev/pandas).
+It is about ~10x faster than the official [frictionlessdata/frictionless-py](https://github.com/frictionlessdata/frictionless-py), at the expense of higher memory usage.

 ## Usage